larsensong/alx-react/README.md

 				REACT

-Welcome to ALX React where i will cover the in-depth functionalities using react.
+Welcome to ALX React where i will cover the in-depth functionalities using react.React is a tool for building UI components.
-The project will mainly deal with JavaScript